Overview of the Examples

 Modes of Flight and Navigation Instruments, Including Failure Conditions

-- Misunderstanding flight modes or not recognizing instrument failures can lead to navigation errors; verify and acknowledge all mode changes and review operational manuals regularly.
+- Misunderstanding flight modes or failing to recognize instrument failures can lead to navigation errors; verify and acknowledge all mode changes and review the operational manuals regularly.

 Use of Navigation Databases

-- Using outdated navigation databases can cause navigational errors and non-compliance; regularly update and verify navigation databases.
+- Using outdated navigation databases can cause navigation errors and non-compliance; regularly update and verify them.

 - Manually entering waypoints in certain IFR operations can cause navigational errors and non-compliance; ensure all waypoints are retrieved from an approved navigation database.